SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 Create a method that prints a triangle as shown in the examples.

-#### Sample Input and Output
+#### Sample input and output

 |Input|Output|Input|Output|
 |---|---|---|---|
 |3|1<br>1 2<br>1 2 3<br>1 2<br>1|4|1<br>1 2<br>1 2 3<br>1 2 3 4 <br>1 2 3<br>1 2<br>1|

-#### Hints and Guidelines
+#### Hints and guidelines

 Before creating a method to print a row with a given beginning and an end, we must read the input number from the console.
-After that, we choose a meaningful name, which describes its purpose, e.g. **`printLine`**, and implements it.
+After that, we choose a meaningful name, which describes its purpose, e.g., **`printLine`**, and implements it.

 ![](assets/chapter-10-images/07.Print-triangle-01.png)

-From the drawing exercises, we remember that it is good practice **to divide the figure into several parts**.
-To make it easier we will divide the triangle into three parts – upper, middle, and lower.
+From the drawing exercises, we remember that it is а good practice **to divide the figure into several parts**.
+To make it easier, we will divide the triangle into three parts – upper, middle, and bottom.

 The next step is to print **the upper half** of the triangle using a loop: